 • Recover better: A good diet will help you recover faster after exercise.

-With good nutrition, you will be able to achieve your cycling goals and enjoy yourself to the fullest.
+With good nutrition, you can achieve your cycling goals and enjoy them to the fullest.

-We believe that good nutrition is as important as training to achieve your cycling goals.
-Therefore, we want to share with you our opinion on some key aspects of cycling nutrition.
+We believe that good nutrition is just as important as training to achieve your cycling goals.
+That's why we want to share our thoughts on some key aspects of cycling nutrition with you.

 The importance of planning

-It's not just about eating healthy, but about planning your diet based on your goals, type of cycling you practice and individual needs.
-A well-designed nutrition plan will help you optimize your performance and avoid digestive problems during your routes.
+It's not just about eating healthy, but also about planning your diet based on your goals, the type of cycling you do, and your individual needs.
+A well-designed nutrition plan will help you optimize your performance and avoid digestive issues during your rides.

 Hydration as a key factor

-Water is essential for the proper functioning of the body and plays a fundamental role in cycling performance.
-Drinking water before, during and after your rides will help you stay hydrated and avoid dehydration, which can significantly affect your performance.
+Water is essential for proper body function and plays a key role in cycling performance.
+Drinking water before, during, and after your rides will help you stay hydrated and prevent dehydration, which can significantly affect your performance.

 The importance of recovery

-Nutrition is not only important for performance during exercise, but also for recovery after exercise.
-Eating foods rich in protein and carbohydrates after a route will help you recover muscle and be ready for your next outing.
+Nutrition is not only important for performance during exercise, but also for recovery afterward.
+Eating foods rich in protein and carbohydrates after a ride will help you recover your muscles and be ready for your next ride.

 ×